leaningtech/labs/sites/cheerpx/src/content/docs/12-reference/00-CheerpX.Linux/00-create.md

 networkInterface?: NetworkInterface;
 ```

 This option configures network settings, which allows CheerpX to communicate over networks.

-Each Configuration must follow this structure:
+You can pass either:

+1. **Tailscale configuration object** - For VPN-based networking with Tailscale
+2. **Custom network implementation object** - For implementing your own networking layer

+#### Option 1: Tailscale configuration

+For Tailscale-based networking, pass a configuration object following this structure:

 ```ts
 interface NetworkInterface {